r-grandorder/tri-hermes/en/pages/Lostbelt/tunguska.md

 Wow.
 Such brave words!

 **Ibuki Dōji:**
 But yeah, that's good too for Master to hear.
-I'll give my all for , all the way!
+I'll give my all for [♂ him /♀ her], all the way!

 **Mash:**
 ...and me too.
 Mash Kyrielight, ready to do everything in her power.